-- Operating expenses such as utility costs, other than direct project administration costs - Short-term operating leases (for terms less than one (1) year) - Payment of interest or principal on outstanding debt instruments, or other debt service costs incurred prior to March 15, 2021 - Fees or issuance costs associated with the issuance of new debt - Satisfaction of any obligation arising under or pursuant to a settlement agreement, judgment, consent decree, or judicially confirmed debt restructuring plan in a judicial, administrative, or regulatory proceeding - To support or oppose collective bargaining.
+- Operating expenses such as utility costs - Short-term operating leases (for terms less than one (1) year) - Payment of interest or principal on outstanding debt instruments or other debt service costs - Fees or issuance costs associated with the issuance of new debt - Satisfaction of any obligation arising under or pursuant to a settlement agreement, judgment, consent decree, or judicially confirmed debt restructuring plan in a judicial, administrative, or regulatory proceeding - To support or oppose collective bargaining.
 This does not affect the ability to use funds to comply with 41 C.F.R.
 60-1.4 - Capital costs to enable broadband services via telecommunications electronics, Wi-Fi equipment, fiber or cable assets